my-fault-london-on-git-now/.github/profile/README.md

 ### 🌟 Availability of the H𝚒𝚗𝚍𝚒 Version

-As of January 2025, "Your Fault" is available in theaters worldwide.
+As of January 2025, "My Fault: London" is available in theaters worldwide.
 The H𝚒𝚗𝚍𝚒-dubbed version has been released to cater to the Indian audience and H𝚒𝚗𝚍𝚒-speaking viewers globally.

-**Where to W𝚊tch: Your Fault Movie**
+**Where to W𝚊tch: My Fault: London Movie**

 - **Theaters:** Major cinema chains in India, such as PVR Cinemas and INOX, are screening the H𝚒𝚗𝚍𝚒 version.
 It's advisable to check local listings for showtimes.

 - **Streaming Platforms:** While the Mo𝚟ie is currently in theaters, it is expected to be available on streaming platforms like Amazon Prime Video in the coming months.
 The H𝚒𝚗𝚍𝚒 dubbed version, however, remains accessible on Amazon Prime Video.

-### 🎥 How to Download and Watch Your Fault (2025) for Free in Dual Audio
+### 🎥 How to Download and Watch My Fault: London (2025) for Free in Dual Audio

-For those who want to watch Your Fault in dual audio, there are various streaming platforms that might offer the movie post-release.
+For those who want to watch My Fault: London in dual audio, there are various streaming platforms that might offer the movie post-release.
 Here’s how you can potentially access the film:

-   1. **Streaming Platforms:** After its theatrical release, Your Fault will likely be available on streaming platforms such as Amazon Prime Video, Netflix, or Disney+ Hotstar.
+   1. **Streaming Platforms:** After its theatrical release, My Fault: London will likely be available on streaming platforms such as Amazon Prime Video, Netflix, or Disney+ Hotstar.
 These platforms offer dual audio options, allowing you to choose your preferred language.

-   2. **Free Movie Websites:** Some websites may offer Your Fault for free in dual audio, although it’s important to be cautious of piracy.
+   2. **Free Movie Websites:** Some websites may offer My Fault: London for free in dual audio, although it’s important to be cautious of piracy.
 Make sure you use trusted and legal streaming services to avoid harmful sites.

    3. **Official Releases:** Always prefer official releases, as these will ensure you have access to high-quality versions of the movie with clear audio and subtitles.